-Nina Dobrev & Ian Somerhalder’s ‘Awkward’ ‘The Vampire Diaries’ Reunion: ‘There Were People She Didn’t Want To See’ Says Source
+Nina Dobrev & Ian Somerhalder’s ‘Awkward’ ‘The Vampire Diaries’ Reunion: ‘There Were People She Didn’t Want To See,’ Says Source

-Nina Dobrev and Ian Somerhalder may have had a bit of an awkward reunion when Dobrev returned to The Vampire Diaries set last week.
+Nina Dobrev and Ian Somerhalder possibly had a bit of an awkward reunion when Dobrev returned to The Vampire Diaries set last week.

-According to a reports, just days after announced that she would be returning to reprise her fan-favorite role as Elena Gilbert one final time, speculation is rife that Nina’s return to the set may have stirred up some “awkward” feelings between herself and her on and off-screen boyfriend Ian Somerhalder.
+According to a reports, just days after it was announced that she would be returning to reprise her fan-favorite role as Elena Gilbert one final time, speculation is rife that Nina’s return to the set may have stirred up some “awkward” feelings between her and her former on-and-off-screen boyfriend, Ian Somerhalder.

 An insider revealed the alleged details of Nina’s TVD return to Hollywood Life, claiming that Nina, who left The Vampire Diaries in 2015 to concentrate on other projects, had people she really didn’t want to see when she returned to her old job.